MarkusVLA/Voxel-Engine/README.md

 ![Voxel Game Engine](img/img.jpeg)

-Voxel Engine is a voxel-based game engine and renderer written in C++ using OpenGL and GLFW.
+Voxel Engine is a voxel-based game engine and renderer written in C++ using OpenGL

-## Features

-- OpenGL-based rendering pipeline
-- Voxel rendering and chunk management
-- Input handling with GLFW
-- Mathematical operations with GLM

 ### Prerequisites